Can households switch their water supplier?

 No, the regulating body, Ofwat, currently does not allow households to change their water suppliers.
 The supplier of your properties water and wastewater services is determined by your geographical location.

 The water market for businesses was only recently deregulated but this has not been extended to households.

-In 2015 Ofwat published a report assessing the costs and benefits of extending competition to the residential retail water market.
-It was the conclusion of the report that “the financial benefits of opening the market should exceed the costs” however no firm plans have been put in place to change the current rules.
+In 2015 Ofwat published a report assessing the costs and benefits of extending the competition to the residential retail water market.
+The report concluded that “the financial benefits of opening the market should exceed the costs” however no firm plans have been put in place to change the current rules.

 Can my multi-site business benefit from consolidated billing?

 By default, suppliers will raise separate invoices for each premise that they supply water and wastewater services.
-For multi-site businesses, this can be a time drain with your accounts department needing process multiple invoices each month with one water supplier.
+For multi-site businesses, this can be a time drain with the accounts department needing to process multiple invoices each month from a single water supplier.

 Do I need to use AquaSwitch to change water supplier?

 No, to switch business water supplier you do not need to use a third-party intermediary, like AquaSwitch.
 It is possible for you to contact another licensed supplier and arrange a switch with them directly.

 The advantage of using AquaSwitch is that we have relationships with suppliers across the market meaning that you do not have to contact each individually to compare water quotes and find out who is the cheapest.

 Our industry expertise also means that the comparison and switch are completely hassle-free.
 It is, also, completely free.